EliasBelz/ski-gpt/README.md

 - Streamlit

 ## How it works
-Ski-GPT uses langchain and pinecone to inject product knowledge into openai's 3.5 turbo model.
+Ski-GPT uses pinecone vector db to inject product knowledge into openai's 3.5 turbo model.

 Example of injected knowldge for "Powder skis"
 ![Ski knowledge](/img/context.png)